scale-docs/docs/overview/launch-details.md

 ## What To Expect

-This expansion is a strategic move that aims to generate new revenue opportunities for Equalizer.
+This expansion is a strategic move that aims to generate new revenue opportunities for Scale.farm.

 Our key goal is to build a sustainable future leveraging the power of L2 technology, building upon our current success and community.